TomChurchyard/TeacherTraining/Reflections - Week 2 - Sep14.md

 * Keeping children safe in education.
     * Staff must sign to say they have understood it.
     * DSL/DSO to keep record in addition to staff attendance to safeguarding training.
-* Safeguarding roles (safeguarding officers / leads).
+* Safeguarding roles (safeguarding officers/leads).
     * Should promote an "it could happen here" attitude.
     * Works with:
         * Local authority